GlebBatykov/theater/README.md

 It provides:
 - a system for routing messages between actors (isolates), which encapsulates work with Receive and Send ports;
-- error handling system at the level of one factor or a group of actors;
+- error handling system at the level of one actor or a group of actors;
 - the ability to configure message routing (special actors - routers that allow you to set one of the proposed message routing strategy between their child actors, the ability to set priority to messages of a certain type);
 - ability to load balance (messages) between actors, creating pools of actors.